vygr/ChrysaLisp/doc/STRUCTURE.md

 ```

 For any given class there are `create` methods for that class that take any
 construction parameters and return a fully initialised instance.
-If the `new`
+If the `alloc`
-or `init` methods fail then they will tidy up and return 0 to indicate a
+or `init` methods fail then it will tidy up and return 0 to indicate a problem.
-problem.

 The `init` method is responsible for taking an allocated chunk of memory and
 setting the fields of that object to the initial state, allocating any